 - 1. Application

 - 2. Phone screening

-- 3. Group Interview Invitation, Reference Check and Eligibility Check
+- 3. Group Interview Invitation, Reference Check, and Eligibility Check

-- 4. Group Interview
+- 4. Attending a Group Interview

 - 5. Selection

-- 6. Enrollment
+- 6. Pre-Service Enrollment Process

 - 7. Orientation

-You can see more about each step and the dates for the Fall 2024 Cohort on the next page.
+You can see more about each step and the dates for the Winter 2025 Cohort on the next page.
 If you would like to request reasonable accommodations for participating in this process or have other questions, please contact Chelsea Mudalagi, our recruitment lead, as soon as possible at chelsea.actwayne@gmail.com, you can also reach her at chelsea.mudalagi@wayne.edu.